docksal/docksal/docs/content/service/_index.md

 # Project services

-Advanced documentation and use cases for stack services.
+Advanced documentation and use cases for stack services

 {{% children %}}